sophieforceno/shuttle-utils/README.md

     cd to shuttle-utils/
     # Find all files in dir without file extension and set executable bit
     find . -type f ! -name "*.*" -maxdepth 1 -exec chmod +x {} \;

-In these scripts, SHuttle is executed with no specified path, this means you will either have to create a symbolic link to SHuttle in `/usr/bin` or put SHuttle's path to your `$PATH` environment variable.
-This is typically done by adding `PATH="path/to/dir:$PATH"` to your user's `.bashrc` or `.profile` files.
-You will have to repeat whichever method you choose on any remote devices you specify in the hosts_check script.
+Before executing any of the shuttle-utils scripts, open them in a text editor and change the $device and $mailto variables

+In these scripts, SHuttle is executed from /usr/bin.
+It is recommended that you create a symbolic link in /usr/bin that points to SHuttle:
+`ln -s path/to/shuttle /usr/bin`
+You must create the same symbolic link on all hosts specified in the hosts_check scripts.

 ```
 shuttle-utils contains the following scripts: